 2. Don’t Buy Anything (Yet)

 Picture if you will – The classic disorganized person’s plight as they ponder all the organizing and storage items available at their average big box store.
 After 20 minutes of staring blankly at all their options, they fill their cart with Lucite trays, baskets, bins, wall-mounts, drawer sorters and any options they can find in a desperate effort to finally get organized!
 But, as I always say – Products don’t solve your organizing problems.
 Figuring out what the problem is and then figuring out a good solution is the only way to break free and move forward.
 If a product works for your certain situation and symptoms – then so be it – but avoid the need to shop for your solution, especially if you really don’t yet understand it!
-If you want a quick prescriptive approach to what products will work for you – you really NEED to determine your time management and space style characteristics.
+If you want a quick prescriptive approach to what products will work you really NEED to determine your time management and space style characteristics.
 You can easily do that by taking the Time & Space Style Inventory NOW!)